Vader-Femi/portfolio/README.md

    gatsby new portfolio-minimal https://github.com/Vader-Femi/portfolio
    ```

-3. Once installed, you can begin developing your site.
+3. Once installed, you can begin developing the site.

    ```sh
    cd portfolio-minimal